phazonoverload/p5-everwing/README.md

 ### Baseline (4 marks)

-- [x] Your program uses ar lease one basic loop
+- [x] Your program uses at lease one basic loop

 ### Basic (max 2 marks)